aspilchen/NesEmulator/README.md

 # NESEmulator
 NES Emulator in Rust.
 This is a work in progress.
-At the moment the emulator is fixed to running a test cartridge containing Snake, intended to verify the function of CPU instructions (some bugs need fixing)
+This doesn't work at the moment.
+A previous commit would boot a test ROM that played Snake.
+However, now that proper cartridge mapping and PPU are being implemented, Snake doesnt work anymore.

 ## TODO:
 - Complete CPU instructions (validation, etc.)